kolkhis/tech-notes/linux/tools/cron.md

 * Cron Table (crontab): The configuration file where cron jobs are defined.
 * Cron Daemon: The background service that runs the cron jobs.

+In `/etc/crontab`, you can check to see the `PATH`s that cron is going to have.

 ## How to Use Cron